7-clevengc-2/daily_sonification/STUDY_SETUP_GUIDE.md

 ### 1. Database Schema
 Added two new tables to store study data:

-- **`study_sessions`**: Tracks anonymous study participants and their daily sessions
+- **`study_sessions`**: Tracks authenticated users and their daily sessions
 - **`survey_responses`**: Stores individual survey responses linked to sessions

-### 2. Anonymous Identity System
+### 2. User Authentication System
-- Each study participant gets a unique anonymous ID (UUID)
+- Study participants must create accounts and log in
-- No personally identifiable information is stored
+- User accounts contain only username and password (no personal information)
-- Participants can be tracked across the 9-day study period
+- Participants can be tracked across the 9-day study period using their user ID
-- Anonymous IDs are stored in browser localStorage for persistence
+- Authentication ensures reliable tracking across devices and browser sessions

 ### 3. Backend API Endpoints
 New endpoints added to the server:

-- `POST /api/study/start-session` - Creates a new study session
+- `POST /api/study/start-session` - Creates a new study session (requires authentication)
 - `POST /api/study/save-responses` - Saves survey responses
-- `GET /api/study/progress/:anonymousId` - Gets study progress for a participant
+- `GET /api/study/progress` - Gets study progress for authenticated user
 - `GET /api/admin/export-data` - Exports all study data (admin only)

 ### 4. Frontend Integration
 - Survey responses are now automatically saved to the database
 - Study day tracking (1-9) with progress indicators
-- Anonymous ID persistence across browser sessions
+- User authentication required for study participation
 - Loading states during data saving

 ## Study Workflow

 ### For Participants:
-1. **First Visit**: Anonymous ID is generated and stored
+1. **Account Creation**: Create a username and password account
-2. **Daily Survey**: Complete survey for each of 9 days
+2. **Daily Survey**: Log in and complete survey for each of 9 days
-3. **Progress Tracking**: System tracks which days are completed
+3. **Progress Tracking**: System tracks which days are completed per user
 4. **Soundscape Creation**: Survey responses create personalized soundscapes

 ### For Researchers:
 1. **Data Collection**: All responses automatically saved to database
 2. **Data Export**: Use admin panel to export CSV data
-3. **Analysis**: Data includes anonymous IDs for correlation analysis
+3. **Analysis**: Data includes user IDs and usernames for correlation analysis

 ## Deployment on Render